regtracks/regtracks/spec.md

 ## 6

 A character set can be defined outside a pattern, allowing for reuse.
 It must be a comma-delimited list with the same specification as 3.1.2.
-Keywords are not allowed in this context.
+Keywords other than `to` are not allowed in this context.

 ### 6.1